 Darren Henley OBE, Chief Executive of Arts Council England

-- 35 schools engaged with the programme, consisting of 21 Primary, nine Secondary, two SEN, one College, one Alternative Provision and one Virtual School (Thurrock Children in Care).
+- 32 schools are engaging with the programme, consisting of 19 Primary, 9 Secondary, 2 SEN, 1 College and 1 Virtual School (Thurrock Children in Care)

 - 30 of these schools have embarked on an Artsmark journey.
 So far 3 have been leveled as Artsmark Platinum, 7 as gold and 13 as silver